How to Prepare Your Mixes for Streaming, Vinyl & CD mastering

-1. What file format do we need to bring to mastering?
+1. What file format do we need to supply for mastering?

 2. Listen Carefully to Your Final Bounces